eroticpink/kross-hugo-fleek/content/about/_index.md

 ---
 Are you thinking on using botox or injectables?

-Would you like to remove: crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?
+Would you like to remove crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?

 Would you like to have a full mouth and fleshy cheeks ?